LeeJMorel/PathKit/.github/ISSUE_TEMPLATE/test_report.md

 ---
 name: Test report
-about: This feature is related to product testing
+about: This is related to product testing
 title: ''
 labels: 'testers'
 assignees: ''

 ---

-**What test request work on?**
+**What feature are you testing?**
 - [ ] Physics based dice roller
 - [ ] GM customization options to all input
 - [ ] Create Exploration or Encounter modes